w-tingting/deep-rff-pytorch/README.md

 # deep-rff-pytorch

-This repository implements SDCRKL-GP (Scalable Deep Convolutional Random Kernel Learning in Gaussian Process for Image Recognition).We directly present a demo of the algorithm on MNIST dataset.Training on other data sets, such as CIFAR10, caltech4,CIFAR100,tiny-ImageNet-200, etc., requires users to modify the network architecture design in `model.py` by themselves
+This repository implements SDCRKL-GP (Scalable Deep Convolutional Random Kernel Learning in Gaussian Process for Image Recognition).We directly present a demo of the algorithm on MNIST dataset.Training on other data sets, such as CIFAR10, caltech4,CIFAR100,tiny-ImageNet-200, etc., requires users to modify the network architecture design in `model.py` by themselves.The user should modify all absolute paths in the `.py` file as well as the path of the model

 # Installation